clehner/ross-auth/README.md

 # Ross Authenticator

-CouchDB proxy authentication using Ross servers.
+CouchDB proxy authentication using Ross LDAP and/or IMAP servers.

 ## Set up